hilmiarisanti/hilmiarisanti/README.md

 - 🌱 I’m interested to learn more about Machine Learning and its implementation in healthcare
 - 💬 Feel free to connect and reach me out!
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I need to get at least 6-8 hours of sleep to keep my soul sane

 <!--
 **hilmiarisanti/hilmiarisanti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.